What is a Document Management Specialist?

 - Director

 In the United States, there were 287,200 jobs for Document Management Specialist in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Document Management Specialist by 2026.
-The BLS estimates 22,400 yearly job openings in this field.
+There will be an estimated 22,400 positions for Document Management Specialist per year.

 The states with the most job growth for Document Management Specialist are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.